 1/2 tablespoon ground black pepper

-1. Place all ingredients in spice jar and close lid.
+1. Place all ingredients in spice jar and seal with lid.
 Shake to mix.

 NOTES & TIPS